 From 2004 to 2007, Teva Pharmaceuticals Industries and Eisai collaborated on a Phase 2, placebo-controlled trial of rasagiline versus placebo in people with mild to moderate AD who were taking Aricept.
 The multicenter trial enrolled 376 participants who were treated for one year with 1 or 2 mg rasagiline daily or placebo, and 10 mg Aricept.
 The primary endpoint was cognition.
 The companies ended their collaboration in July 2006, and no results or further information about the trial are available.

 In May, 2015, Cleveland Clinic researchers began a small, Phase 2 proof-of-concept study to gauge whether rasagiline might improve regional brain metabolism measured by FDG-PET in people with AD.
 The trial enrolled 50 volunteers clinically diagnosed with mild to moderate AD and FDG-PET findings consistent with AD; no Aβ- or tau-based markers were used to confirm their diagnoses.
 Participants received rasagiline titrated to 1 mg daily or placebo for 24 weeks, plus four weeks of follow-up.
 The primary endpoint was change in FDG-PET over 24 weeks.
 Results were presented at the 2019 CTAD conference, and published after peer review (Dec 2019 conference news; Matthews et al., 2021).
 Forty-three people completed the trial.
-It met its primary endpoint, with glucose metabolism declining less in frontal, anterior cingulate and striatal regions in the treated group compared to placebo.
+It met its primary endpoint, with glucose metabolism declining less in frontal, anterior cingulate, and striatal regions in the treated group compared with placebo.
 On exploratory clinical measures, the treated group significantly improved on the Quality of Life-AD (QOL-AD) test, and showed trends to better performance on six of seven other cognitive tests (Dec 2019 conference news).
 Tau PET was also performed; higher tangle load at baseline correlated with more cognitive decline in the placebo group, and a larger effect of rasagiline in the treatment group.

 In a trial of 170 people with Parkinson’s disease and mild cognitive impairment, 24 weeks of 1 mg rasagiline daily did not improve cognitive function (Weintraub et al., 2016).
 Rasagiline was also evaluated in ALS (Ludolph et al., 2018), schizophrenia (Buchanan et al., 2015), multiple-system atrophy (Poewe et al., 2015), PSP (Nuebling et al., 2016), serotonin syndrome, and retinal detachment.